-Where there is cause to suspect child abuse or neglect, it is the responsibility of the staff member to report their suspicions to the counselor, or to the principal.
+Where there is cause to suspect child abuse or neglect, it is the responsibility of the staff member to report his or her suspicions to the counselor, or to the principal.
 In all cases, the principal will be notified.
-It is the responsibility of the principal to inform the superintendent of the suspected case of child abuse or neglect.
+It is the responsibility of the principal to inform the head of school of the suspected case of child abuse or neglect.

-All staff, faculty and administrators are mandated to report incidences of abuse and neglect.
+All staff, faculty, and administrators are mandated to report incidences of abuse and neglect.
 All SAS employees are also required to report suspicion of abuse or neglect.
 All reports of abuse and neglect must be made to the counselor within 48 hours for immediate response.

-Steps followed after dislosure
+Steps followed after disclosure